Fay4z/cancer-prediction/readme.md

 # Cancer Prediction WebApp

 Developed a Cancer Prediction Web Application using Logistic Regression and Streamlit where users input features and get predictions in real-time.
+And this webapp is hosted with streamlit, you can checkout the link given in this repos description to view this webapp in real time.